tgc-bot/FourAcesContracts/Membership.md

 1. The Casino, in good faith, MAY hold lotteries that involve the
     following:

-    1. Each player places one or more bets, of any amount they deem
+    1. Each player places one or more bets, of any amount between 50 and 2000 chips

+        1. Players may make up to three independent bets.
+They must not bet in total any more than 4000 chips.

     2. For each bet the player has made, they receive a set of two cards for that bet